mit-rss/intro_to_ros/README.md

 Additionally, a useful ROS2 cheatsheet can be found [here](https://github.com/Micropolisdxb/ROS2-Documentation/blob/main/ros2_cheat_sheet.md).

-**Note:** This class uses ROS2 **Humble** with colcon.
-Be careful when searching online: much of the available documentation is for the deprecated ROS1 system, which uses different commands and concepts.
+> This class uses ROS2 **Humble** with colcon.
+Be careful when searching online: much of the available documentation
+> is for the deprecated ROS1 system, which uses different commands and concepts.
 Always verify you're reading ROS2 Humble documentation.

 1. Packages
     a.
 [Managing a colcon workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)